Published on 17 June 2012.

 <|> fmap TLoop (between (char '[') (char ']')

-defines a few cases saying that a token is either a plus, or a minus, and so on.
-The last case says: match a left bracket, then a list of tokens, then a right bracket, and put those tokens inside a TLoop
+bfTokens)bfTokens is our parser.
+It parses a list of bfToken. bfToken defines a few cases saying that a token is either a plus, or a minus, and so on.
+The last case says: match a left bracket, then a list of tokens, then a right bracket, and put those tokens inside a TLoop.

 Before we pass the input string to the parser, we remove all comments by keeping only the characters from the input string that mean something in Brainfuck.